-The Sacred Grove and the Hero's Disrespect
+The Sacred Grove and the Disdain of the Hero

 The Fatal Curse

-Soon Erysichthon finds nothing more to eat and he ends up eating his own flesh until he dies.
+Soon Erysichthon finds nothing to eat and he ends up eating his own flesh until he dies.